zeeshanjunaid/ledgy.com/src/markdown/help/faq.md

 ##### Can I stack several rounds on top of each other in the round modeling tool?

-Yes that’s possible thanks to the Draft mode!
+Yes, that’s possible thanks to the Draft mode!
 Here’s how: Let’s say you would like to see how your cap table will look like after your upcoming series A and B.

 1. Go to the *Cap table* page, click on *Round modeling* at the upper-right corner and simulate your series A. Then click on apply.
 The new transactions will be created as a draft.
 You can have a look at them on the *Transactions* page.
 2. Now your cap table status is post series A. Repeat the process above for your series B in the *Round modeling*.